 The Container Yard (CY) and Container Freight Station (CFS) apply to the manner and the location of the cargo delivery and receipt in a container service.
 The CY is the delivery (or receipt) of a whole container from (or at) the shipper's or the forwarder's (or the consignee's) cargo yard or premises.
-The CFS is the delivery (or receipt) of loose cargo from (or at) the carrier’s container freight station.
+The CFS is a warehouse that will handle consolidation, which is the act of combining loose cargo into one full container.

 ETD: Estimated Time of Departure.
 Generally used for the time and date that the vessel or plane is due to leave its port of origin and begin its journey.

 ETA: Estimated Time of Arrival.
 Generally used for the date that the vessel or plane is due to arrive at its destination port.

 POL: Port of Loading (sometimes referred to as Port of Origin).
 The port at which the goods are loaded onto the vessel.

 POD: Port of Discharge.
 The port at which the goods are unloaded from vessel.
 Example: Port of Long Beach, California.

 Bill of Lading (B/L)

 A bill of lading is a legal document between the shipper and carrier.
 It is a contract detailing the type, quantity and destination of goods being carried.
 The bill of lading serves as a receipt of shipment when the goods are delivered at the predetermined destination.
 There are many different kinds of bills of lading, each with unique stipulations and conditions.